noltails6/popinstaller/README.md

 #### Edit: I am going to do this ^^^

-But then again why am I putting so much effort into a program that most people are going to use ONCE and then delete

 # popinstaller
 a thing that helps install custom mvm missions into tf2
 # HOW TO GET BECAUSE NOT EVery one knows how to download releases off of github